Developer: Rockstar Leeds

 The Bad: Short, no voice acting

 Awww…good ‘ol GTA on the PSP once again.
-We had two great outings so far with Liberty City Stories and Vice City Stories which were you’re standard traditional GTA games that were executed almost flawlessly.
+We had two great outings so far with Liberty City Stories and Vice City Stories which were your standard traditional GTA games that were executed almost flawlessly.
 Chinatown Wars is a great treat because it is not a “mini” version of past console GTA games, but the first top down GTA game since GTA2, but this time it doesn’t suck.

 There are a lot of new elements in Wars, but we’ll get to that eventually.
 You play as a Chinese guy (instead of all those Italians and that one black guy…) named Huang who is supposed to deliver a sword to his dead dad’s boss so his uncle can become the new leader of the triad.
 It turns out the sword gets stolen and you are on a wild goose chase to find it.
-Like previous GTA games this one’s story has great plot twists all the way to the very last mission and it will keep you playing for hours.
+Like previous GTA games, this one’s story has great plot twists all the way to the very last mission and it will keep you playing for hours.
 Since this was a port from the DS there is no voice acting, but drawn panels with written dialogue which is just fine for this type of game.

 If you’re thinking top down GTA hinders game play you’re dead wrong.
 The controls are so smooth and easy to use.
 Unfortunately, lock on targeting is still an issue, but everything you love in a GTA game is here plus some.
-You can sprint, jump, shoot, toss grenades all in you’re criminally intent glory.
+You can sprint, jump, shoot, toss grenades all in you’re the criminally intent glory.
 Controlling the cars in this game is sweet and smooth (unlike GTA4) and they turn without a fuss.
 You can shoot from your car, or pretty much anywhere.

 The GPS system is similar to GTA4’s with the lines telling you the best route to your destination, and using cabs can get you there faster.
 One thing that you can’t do, however, is use cabs during a mission so you are forced to drive yourself which is fine.
 Missions vary from escorting, to shooting people up, to blowing things up and so on just like in other GTA games.
 Wars has a great variety of missions from using boats to homing in on wireless signals, so you never feel bored.